-The stellar Muiri Estate is a rare gem that checks the boxes for both deliciousness and Organic certification.
+Sourced from the Muiri Estate in Kiambu County, this Kenyan peaberry is a rare gem that checks the boxes for both deliciousness and organic certification.
 It's highly unusual to find organic coffees in Kenya, so this one definitely deserves a closer look.
-Balanced and complex with notes of plum, citrus and honey, the Muiri Estate features floral qualities, a chocolate-toned body and strawberry-like acidity that merge to produce a vibrant version of the great Kenyan profile.
+Balanced and complex with notes of plum, citrus and honey, it features floral qualities, a chocolate-toned body and strawberry-like acidity that merge to produce a vibrant version of the great Kenyan profile.

-Sourced from the Muiri Estate in Kiambu County, this Kenyan was grown on an expansive shade-grown plantation of 443 acres with 216 acres used for coffee cultivation intercropped with over 200 species of trees totaling more than 90,000 that include silver oak and eucalyptus.
+This coffee was grown on an expansive shade-grown plantation of 443 acres with 216 acres used for coffee cultivation intercropped with over 200 species of trees totaling more than 90,000 that include silver oak and eucalyptus.
 Additional land has been set aside for housing 1,000 local families employed during the peak harvest season.
 The estate relies on its own wet-mill for processing to ensure that cherry selection, depulping, fermentation, washing and drying are meticulously carried out.
 Muiri Estate sits just north of Nairobi but slightly south of the more frequently known specialty coffee producing regions of Nyeri, Kirinyaga and Embu.

-This Kenyan was produced from coffee trees of the admired heirloom SL28 and SL34 varieties of Arabica, as well as the hybrids Ruiru 11 and K7.
+Our Kenyan was produced from coffee trees of the admired heirloom SL28 and SL34 varieties of Arabica, as well as the hybrids Ruiru 11 and K7.
 Muiri Estate was established in 1969 and has been certified organic since 2008.
 Named for an African tree species called Pruners, or "Muiri" in the Kikuyu language, the estate is well-developed and admired for its commitment to excellence in coffee production.

 Suggested Brewing: Hario V60, Chemex